Best travel apps 2017

-TripAdvisor is the app to use if user reviews are your thing.
+TripAdvisor is the app of choice if user reviews are important to you.
 The app has over 500 million user reviews for hotels, restaurants, and events.
-Users can rate, write and even photograph, so if you want the full picture before you decide to book somewhere, this is the app for you.
+Consumers can rate, review and even include photos, so if you want the full story before you decide to book something, this is the app for you.

-Once you've ploughed through all those reviews, you can book a table, a concert, a plane ticket, all through the app.
+Once you've waded through all those reviews, you can reserve a table, a concert, a plane ticket, all with the app.

-You can also download maps, saved destinations, and reviews so that if you want to wait until you're abroad to make final decisions, you can do so without incurring roaming charges.
+You can also download maps, saved destinations, and reviews so that if you want to wait until you're already there to make final decisions, you can do so without incurring roaming charges.

 TripIt is a travel itinerary app that makes it easy to see your whole trip in one place.
 You simply forward all of your booking emails to TripIt and the app collates all of your information.
 The information is available offline so you don't have to worry about roaming charges.

 What's more, TripIt works with App in the Air and PackPoint (also in this list) so you can get flight notifications and packing advice based on your itinerary.